Visitors’ Guide to Portland 2019

 If you are still unsure about what you want to buy, feel free to ask your budtender any and all questions you have about the products they are selling.
 We’ve left the days of pot prohibition behind—when you would need to set up awkward interactions with a drug dealer and feel pressured into buying something.
 So if for some reason you don’t feel like buying the products a pot shop is selling, simply say “thank you” and leave empty-handed.

 Where to Imbibe

-Now that you have your bud, it’s time to smoke—but here’s where it can get a little bit inconvenient for visitors.
+Now that you have your bud, it’s time to smoke—and here’s where it can get a little bit inconvenient for visitors.
 Currently, you can smoke weed only on private property in Oregon, so you can’t legally light up while you’re walking down the street.
 If you’re staying in a hotel’s designated smoking room, you can legally smoke weed IF the hotel permits it.
-Inquire with your accommodation before you light up, though, as some hotels have strangely draconian policies regarding smoking weed.
+(Inquire with your accommodation before you light up, though, as some hotels have strangely draconian policies regarding smoking weed.)
 State law also forbids any Amsterdam-style weed cafés, which is a real bummer.
 Lobbyists are hoping to change that.

 That being said, you can still reasonably get away with discreetly smoking weed in public in Portland.
 A cop isn’t likely to waste their time with you if you’re being unobtrusive and smoking away from any big crowds.
 And if a cop does decide to investigate a stinky smell, they may try to avoid writing a ticket if possible.
 With luck, they’ll just ask you to put it out and move on.
 Nevertheless, be careful: If you do get a ticket, you don’t have to worry about going to jail, but consuming weed in public is still considered a class B violation with a maximum fine of $1,000.